pthelele/Merge_It/README.md

 # Merge_It
-A document merge application for Tutuka.
+A document merge application with Java